Feste Obergentringen

 Feste Obergentringen, France.
 Public Domain.

 At the beginning of the 20th century, artillery was the key technology in warfare.
-The increasing power of artillery ammunition forced the Geram army to design a new fortification system.
-The forts were built further and deeper inland.
-The guns, which were installed outside since their invention, were mounted under turrets and behind concrete walls.
+The increasing power of artillery ammunition forced the German army to design a new fortification system.
+The forts were built deeper inland because the guns had a greater range.
+The guns, which had been installed in the open since their invention, were now mounted under turrets and behind concrete walls.
 Those systems were called artillery battery.
 The batteries were underground, with small openings, just big enough for the cannon, and were manned and supplied with ammunition from underground.
 For this purpose, the new forts had a system of underground passages which connected the quarters and the ammunition storage and all the batteries.
 The Germans called such modern castles Feste, the French Fort, and the english name was fortified group.

-The Feste Obergentringen, the fort of Guentrange in Thionville, is one of them.
-Built between 1899 and 1906, it was already outdated at the beginning of World War I. The war was not actually a surprise, the situation was dangerous, and so the modernization and extension was started in 1912.
+The Feste Obergentringen, the Fort of Guentrange in Thionville, is one of them.
+Built between 1899 and 1905, it was already outdated at the beginning of World War I. The outbreak of the war was not actually a surprise, the people ware aware that war was looming, and so the modernization and extension was planned since 1911 and finally started in 1912.
 It went on well into the war, until 1916.
-At the same time, the fort was already in use and manned.
+At the same time, the fort was in use and manned.

 The fort was one of the most modern forts of Germany.
+The Krupp cannons had a firing range of over 9 kilometres.
 It was equipped with central heating, hot water which supplied the operating room, the kitchens and the showers.
 Electricity was provided by AEG generators driven by DEUTZ diesel engines.
 It was needed for ventilation and light, as the whole structure was underground.
 To improve the quality of the air, ozone generators were used.
 The telephony and the alarm system were made by Siemens.
-So the whole comfort was actually a strategic necessity.
+But the whole comfort was actually a strategic necessity.